Cape zoo awaits animal vaccine supply for coronavirus

 This month, zoos around the country began administering a new vaccine against the coronavirus to some animals.

-“As soon as the supply becomes available we’ll administer it,” said Hubert Paluch, director and veterinarian at Cape May County's zoo.
-It will only be used for animals with the potential to be infected with the virus.
+“As soon as the supply becomes available, we’ll administer it,” said Hubert Paluch, director and veterinarian at Cape May County's zoo.
+It will only be used on animals with the potential to be infected with the virus.

 He has not seen any indication that the animals that are susceptible to the virus have caught it.